Svvayyz/css-template/README.md

-Just a simple template for visual studio / download the installer in [releases tab](https://github.com/Svvayyz/css-template/releases)
+Just a simple template for visual studio with a installer for lazier pepole.

+download the installer in [releases tab](https://github.com/Svvayyz/css-template/releases)